google/ExoPlayer/dash.md

 MediaSource mediaSource = new DashMediaSource.Factory(dataSourceFactory)
     .createMediaSource(dashManifest);
 // Create a player instance which gets an adaptive track selector by default.
-SimpleExoPlayer player = ExoPlayerFactory.newSimpleInstance(context);
+SimpleExoPlayer player = new SimpleExoPlayer.Builder(context).build();
-// Prepare the player with the dash media source. player.prepare(mediaSource);
+// Prepare the player with the media source. player.prepare(mediaSource);
 ~~~
 {: .language-java}